glebov21/NewProcessMonitoring/README.md

 ## How it working

-When window is minimized or unfocused the get list of processes every 5 seconds.
+When this app window minimized or unfocused they get list of processes every 5 seconds.
 And check for new.

 ## Create setup
 1) Open `NSIS_SetupFile.nsi` in NSIS Compiler